HSValhiem/HS_NoIntro/Thunderstore/NoIntro-0.1.0/README.md

 # HS No Intro
-Join the swift revolution with "HS No Intro"!
+Join the revolution of lightning-fast adventuring with "HS No Intro"!

-From the talented team at HS, this game-changing mod turbocharges your Valheim experience, propelling you to the start screen a blazing 4 seconds faster than ever before!
+Crafted by the talented team at HS, this game-changing mod propels you to the start screen a blazing 4 seconds faster than ever before.

-Say farewell to the lingering intro screens and embrace the lightning-fast path to Valheim's captivating realms.
+Wave goodbye to those sluggish intro screens and embrace the warp-speed path to Valheim's captivating realms.

-With "HS No Intro," you'll sprint past those time-consuming intros with unrivaled speed, unlocking the true essence of Viking adventure in an instant.

 ## Beta Version Notice:
 Please note that the current version of this mod, **No Intro**, is in beta stage.
 While we have thoroughly tested its functionality, there might still be some unforeseen issues or bugs.